 I fully believe that followers of any religion or worldview should be treated equally and with respect.
 This is true no matter how ridiculous your beliefs are.
-Whether you are a young-earth-creationist, a Scientologist, a Muslim, a Mormon, or someone who believes in astrology or crystal healing, you should be allowed to hold and practice your beliefs.
-That being said, this is only possible if those who hold each belief does not impose them on others.
-No matter how positive you are that your beliefs are 100% accurate, you don’t have the right to try and force others to agree.
+Whether you are a young-earth-creationist, a Scientologist, a Muslim, a Mormon, or a believer in astrology or crystal healing, you should be allowed to hold and practice your beliefs.
+That being said, this is only possible if those who hold each belief do not impose them on others.
+No matter how positive you are that your beliefs are 100% accurate, you don’t have to try and force others to agree.
 Arguing and debating is healthy, but only when each party is willing to do their best to listen to and understand the other side.
 You don’t have to “respect their beliefs”, but as long as the beliefs aren’t harmful, the person should be treated respectfully.
 After all, we are all just doing our best to accurately understand and interpret the world around us.Read more

-Usually, when I write about my Christian college experience, it’s about coming out to friends or classmates, or about insane Christian teachers who would probably have gotten fired if the college had actually known what they’re teaching to students.
+Usually, when I write about my Grove City College experience, it’s about coming out to friends or classmates, or about insane Christian teachers who would probably have gotten fired if the college had actually known what they’re teaching to students.
 Only once before have I dedicated a post to the atmosphere itself of my private Christian college.

 “After all, other than attending chapel, we aren’t required to fast, read the bible, or go to bible study or church.
 ‘How bad can it be?’ says the Christian student attending the Christian college.”

 Over the past week, I’ve gotten a few comments from readers asking me to explain/defend my atheist position.
 While I’m no expert in science or theology, I’m still an atheist, and my disbelief is the result of a lot of thought on the various arguments for an against the existence of a god.
 As I learn more, these reasons can change and hopefully solidify further, but for now, here are my most basic reasons why I don’t believe in God.
 Read more